 Happy World Egg Day!
 How will you be enjoying YOUR eggs today?
 Why not try them Ukrainian Style…

-Recently, my family instituted a weekly egg night in order to cut down on the grocery bill, while still saving time, eating healthy and getting our protein.
+Recently, my family instituted a weekly egg night, where we have eggs for dinner in order to cut down on the grocery bill, while still saving time, eating healthy and getting our protein.
 The point was to make it economical, using what we have in the house and not having to go buy a bunch of extra groceries.
 So, I’ve had to get pretty creative.
 These Ukrainian style eggs are by far, my favorite creation!

 Perogies are for everyone!

 Obviously you don’t have to be Ukrainian to love perogies and the same goes for these loaded perogy eggs.
 Canada is home to a wealth of diverse and delicious cultural cuisines and eggs fit in with just about each one.
 From simple snacks and meals to beautiful culinary creations, eggs are a staple ingredient in kitchens nationwide.
 Although you may not be familiar with dry curd cottage cheese, I have included it as an option in this recipe.
 When you hear “cottage cheese perogies,” that’s the type of cheese that is being referred to.
 It adds a nice depth of flavour and texture to both perogies and this egg recipe!

 Egg Dishes for Dinner- fried, baked or scrambled!